• Skip to primary navigation

 • Extra Soft, Velvety Crumb

-This keto red velvet cake has all of the above elements but without the excess carbs or sugar, coming in at only 2 net carbs per slice or per cupcake!
+This keto red velvet cake has all of the above elements without excess carbs or sugar, coming in at only two net carbs per slice or cupcake!

 close up of red velvet cupcake with the liner pulled down